 - Hose (for spraying off kids when they’re done experimenting)

-Easy Slime recipes to try:
+Easy Slime recipes

 - Fluffy slime recipe (recommended)